For a comprehensive description on Groups and Groupings, see the recording of the eLearning 101 session on Groups and grouping in LEO.

 LEO has both Groups and Grouping functionality, which may be useful for you if you want to make particular resources or activities available to different cohorts of students within the same unit.
 Groups and Groupings are also useful if you want to give a group of students an extension on an assessable activity, such as a Quiz or an Assignment.
 Using Groups and Grouping means that you can create a single instance of an activity and allow students to interact with it within their separate groups, as opposed to creating a new activity for each Group.

-Groups based on campus can be imported from Banner, and Groups based on tutorial enrolment can be imported from Tutorial Direct.
+Groups based on campus can be imported from the ACU student enrollments system Banner, and Groups based on tutorial enrollment can be imported from Tutorial Direct.
 You are also able to create your own Groups and Groupings, based on your own parameters.

 The Groups functionality allows you to divide up the students within your LEO unit into smaller collections.
 You can apply three different Group modes to any activity within LEO.
 The default is 'No Groups', however you can also enable: